ctlaranjeiro/todos-API/README.md

 # Todos API

-This is a basic todos API, with authentication so the user can control lists and tasks.
+Todos server, with authentication so the user can control lists and tasks.